jostien/rpi-rgb-led-matrix-examples/README.md

 Compile via `./my_make.sh gps`.

 ## Running setup
+Requirements: A Rucksack.
 Tested with Salomon Trailrunning Rucksack 12L or 20L.
-I recommend the 20L rucksack because of volume.
+I recommend the 20L rucksack because of higher volume.

 ![Alt text](images/setup.off.rucksack.outside.jpg?raw=true "Running setup (outside)")

 ![Alt text](images/setup.off.rucksack.inside.jpg?raw=true "Running setup (inside)")

+The battery goes in the inside, the raspi and the gps receiver are stored in th mesh pocket at the left or right outside of the rucksack.
+Zipper is closed where the cables of the battery leave the rucksack.

 ![Alt text](images/setup.on.rucksack.jpg?raw=true "Running setup turned on")